g-harel/SOEN423P/.github/CONTRIBUTING.md

 # Introduction
-This project is a personal exploration.
-This repository is the result of all the blood, sweat and tears I put in.
-I ask for you to respect that.
+This repository is the result of all the blood, sweat and tears we put in.
+We ask for you to respect that.

 ### Why you should read these guidelines.
 >Following these guidelines helps to communicate that you respect the time of the developer(s) managing and developing this private project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.